 ME 708 Assembly and Maintenance

 The ME 708 from Marcy is not difficult to assemble.
 First, the bike’s core with the crank and magnetic brake system comes pre-assembled.
-Then, all you need to mount in place are the bike’s front and back bases, seat and handlebar posts, the seat and the handlebar, and finally, the LCD on top of the handlebar.
+Then, all you need to mount in place are the bike’s front and back bases, seat and handlebar posts, the seat and the handlebar, and finally, the fitness monitor on top of the handlebar.

 Consequently, it shouldn’t take anyone more than 30 minutes of your time.
 In addition, the bike comes with a comprehensive user manual, which guides you step-by-step through the assembly part.